FeelingFun/sxtools/README.md

 Flips the visibility of all layers from their current state

 ### Blend mode selection
-Is similar to popular 2D paint programs:
+This is similar to popular 2D paint programs:

 **Alpha** - the regular transparency blend